What's 4/5 as a Decimal? A practical guide to Fraction-to-Decimal Conversion

 - Data representation: Decimals are frequently used to represent data in graphs, charts, and spreadsheets.

 - Understanding percentages: Decimals are directly related to percentages.
-For example, 0.8 is equivalent to 80%.
+To give you an idea, 0.8 is equivalent to 80%.

 Extending the Concept: Converting Other Fractions to Decimals